The uber brainy bunch at Sterne Kessler meld their technical know-how with their love of law.

 American University College of Law, Berkeley Law, Brigham Young University J. Reuben Clark Law School, Catholic University of America Columbus School of Law, George Mason University Antonin Scalia Law School, George Washington University School of Law, Georgetown University Law Center, Howard University School of Law, Harvard Law School, Stanford Law School, University of Maryland School of Law, University of Michigan Law School, University of New Hampshire School of Law, University of Virginia School of Law.

 Loyola University Chicago, School of Law (Patent Law Interview Program), Southeastern Minority Job Fair (SEMJF), Lavender Law.

 Summer associate profile:

-Sterne Kessler seeks students with bachelor’s degrees in science and/or engineering.
+Our firm seeks students in science and/or engineering.
+Advanced degrees are required for our biotechnology/chemical group.
+We strongly prefer advanced degrees for our mechanical and electronics groups.
 All applicants must have at least a 3.0 cumulative GPA in undergraduate, graduate, and law school studies.
 United States Patent and Trademark Office and/or other industry work experience is a plus.
 Teamwork, motivation, collaboration, work ethic, and universal respect are core values of the firm.

 Summer program components: